sunithasomanna/ODIM/README.md

 - Single deployment node with a minimum RAM of 8 GB \(8192MB\), three CPUs, and 100 GB of Hard Disk Drive (HDD)

 - Cluster nodes:
-    - To add 1,000 servers or less, you require nodes having 12 GB RAM, 8 CPU cores and 16 threads, and 200 GB HDD each
+    - To add 1,000 servers or less, you require nodes having 12 GB (12288 MB) RAM, 8 CPU cores and 16 threads, and 200 GB HDD each

-    - To add 5,000 servers or less, you require nodes having 32 GB RAM, 16 CPU cores and 32 threads, and 200GB HDD each
+    - To add 5,000 servers or less, you require nodes having 32 GB (32768 MB) RAM, 16 CPU cores and 32 threads, and 200GB HDD each

 1. Download and install Ubuntu 18.04 LTS on the deployment node and all the cluster nodes.